 Assessment can help determine the effectiveness of a service-learning course and its impact on students and community partners.
-The Office of Civic Engagement offers several assessment tools to help faculty collect usable data from service-learning courses, easily receive feedback from community partners and students, and provide feedback on faculty service-learning experiences.
+The Office of Leadership & Civic Engagement offers several assessment tools to help faculty collect usable data from service-learning courses, easily receive feedback from community partners and students, and provide feedback on faculty service-learning experiences.

 All faculty teaching a service-learning course are encouraged to use the evaluation and assessment tools described below: